Himanshu Malhotra: Expansion to films and streaming projects (2016–present)

 Malhotra started 2016 with Khatron Ke Khiladi 7.
 He then appeared in an episode of Darr Sabko Lagta Hai and played Abu Saleem in Gangster Ki Girlfriend.
 In the same year, Malhotra made his film debut with Wajah Tum Ho.
 The film failed at the box office.
 In 2017, he played Prem in Shankar Jaikishan 3 in 1.

 From 2018 to 2019, Malhotra played Lord Vishnu in Paramavatar Shri Krishna and Zain Ashraf in Mariam Khan – Reporting Live opposite Sheena Bajaj.
 In 2019, he played Aarambh opposite Simran Sharma in the film Hum Chaar.
 Ramesh S from Rediff.com stated that he "lends decent support" to the film.
 In 2020, he played a doctor, Dr. Sanjay in Dil Jaise Dhadke...
 Dhadakne Do.

+Malhotra at the screening of Kesari Veer (2025).

 Malhotra portrayed Captain Rajeev Kapoor in Shershaah alongside Siddharth Malhotra, his first release of 2021.
 The film emerged as a major digital success and became the most-watched Indian film on Amazon Prime in India at the time of its release.
 He then played Shiva, Nikki's father in Nikki Aur Jadui Bubble.
 From 2021 to 2022, Malhotra played Milind Joshi opposite Paridhi Sharma, a couple searching for their lost daughter in Chikoo Ki Mummy Durr Kei.
 In 2022, he played king Veerapandiya Kattabomman in the series Swaraj.

 Malhotra expanded to web series in 2023 with Mauka Ya Dhokha, where he played Amit.
 In 2025, he first appeared in the series Rana Naidu as Paritosh opposite Kriti Kharbanda.
 A critic of Bollywood Hungama felt he does "justice" to his role.
 He then played Rasool, a Tughlaq warrior in Kesari Veer, which underperformed at the box office.

 Personal life

 Malhotra met actress Amruta Khanvilkar on the sets of India's Best Cinestars Ki Khoj and they eventually began dating.
 After a decade relationship, Malhotra married Khanvilkar on 24 January 2015, in Delhi.
 That year, they both won the dancing reality show Nach Baliye season 7.
 Their relationship has been the subject of media attention in India.
 On this, Khanvilkar remarked, "I'm traditional in my approach.
-Himmanshoo and I go way back—to a time before Instagram even existed, back in 2004, when we used to take pictures with a camera.
+Himmanshoo and I go way back to a time before Instagram even existed, back in 2004, when we used to take pictures with a camera.
 We want to safeguard each other's identities and respect that."